 Checkers Drive-In Restaurants is heating up the QSR market with its reimaginged restaurant design.
 Scheduled to debut this summer in Lakeland, Florida, this “restaurant of the future” format is the cornerstone of the drive-thru brand’s growth plan.

+Plus, Checkers and Rally's recently rolled out a fully integrated mobile app and rewards program.
 During the pandemic consumer demand for drive-thru has spurred QSR and fast casual brands to revisit their store development plans, adding drive-thrus and contactless pickup options to their new designs.

 A 35-year-old brand, Checkers has been rolling out double-drive-thrus and walkup windows for decades.
 Checkers and its sister brand Rally’s has about 900 locations up and running, explains Checkers & Rally's Vice President of Development Kristen McDonald.